 - You’re building a brand, not dabbling

 And yes, it absolutely affects acceptance rates.
 But not only that — most serious, reliable affiliate networks and programs won’t even allow you to reach page 2/3 of the application process without a domain email.
-It’s a direct
+It’s a straightforward

 *